 Ladybirds, particularly their voracious larvae, are among the most efficient predators of aphids and are widely sold commercially by both mail order and retail firms.
 Just keep them in your refrigerator until you're ready to use them.
 Some buyers have complained that the ladybirds often fly away when released.
 One trick is to release them late in the day, after first dampening the area around the aphid-infested plants.
 The ladybirds settle down for the evening and in the morning wake up to all that wonderful food.
 As an example, a Garden staffer recalled an okra patch so infested with aphids that repeated sprayings with insecticidal soap didn't work.
 The area around the okra plants was watered; ladybirds were released in the evening; and she said, "They woke up hungry the next morning, climbed up the okra, and in ten days, the okra was fabulous!"

-Another aphid-eater is the green lacewing, a beautiful bright green insect with delicate, lacy wings.
+Another aphid-eater is the green lacewing, a beautiful, bright green insect with delicate, lacy wings.
 But this fragile appearance is deceiving, for the lacewing's reputation as a killer is well deserved.
 The lacewing larvae, sometimes called aphid lions, are shaped like tiny alligators and can dispose of 60 aphids in one hour.
-"They're born hungry," says a Garden horticulturalist, and would cannibalize one another if nature hadn't provided a way out for them.
+"They're born hungry," says a Garden horticulturist, and would cannibalize one another if nature hadn't provided a way out for them.
 The eggs are laid on slender filaments attached to a leaf.
 After hatching, they crawl down the filament, managing to avoid equally hungry siblings.
 Green lacewings are also sold commercially, and unlike ladybirds, they have a good reputation for sticking around the garden where they're released.

 Praying or Preying Mantis?